briannaosms/parking-occupancy-detection-system/README.md

 - `/Mask-RCNN-TF2` contains the MRCNN object detection repository

 ### Setup
+**A NVIDIA GPU is required to use the object detection algorithm.**
 To use the object detection algorithm, do the following:
 1. Navigate the the directory containing the dockerfile: `pods/object-detection/docker/`.
-2. Run the command `docker build -t object-detection .`
+2. Run the command `docker build -t pods .`
-3. Run the command `docker run -it --rm object-detection`
+3. Run the command `docker run --gpus=all --rm pods python object-detect.py`
 4. Open another terminal and run the command `docker ps`.
 This will show the running containers.
 5. The object detection script has saved its results to `output.jpg` in the `Mask-RCNN-TF2/` directory.
 Run the command `docker cp <container-id>:pods/object-detection/Mask-RCNN-TF2/output.jpg src-path/`.
 Replace `<container-id>` with the first 4 characters in the container ID (from the last step).
 Replace `src-path/` with your specified save path for the results.
 For example, if the container id is `cf62`, then the command will be `docker cp cf62:pods/object-detection/Mask-RCNN-TF2/output.jpg ~/Documents/`.